quvatov-baxtiyor/quvatov-baxtiyor/README.md

 Hi!
-My name is Akobir Sayfiyev! ✈️
+My name is Quvatov Baxtiyor! ✈️
 ========================================================================================================================================

 🌍  I am a Front-end Developer based in Tashkent, Uzbekistan.